JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/configuration_compilation.rst

 .. note::

-   * :file:`configure` script will create a configuration file :file:`profile_mesonh` in conf/ directory with an extension reflecting the different choices made automatically to match the computer on which you want to install Meso-NH.
+   * :file:`configure` script will create a :ref:`configuration` file :file:`profile_mesonh` in conf/ directory with an extension reflecting the different choices made automatically to match the computer on which you want to install Meso-NH.

-   * :file:`make` will compile the code
+   * :file:`make` will :ref:`compile <compilation>` the code

    * :file:`make installmaster` will link the compiled executables in the exe directory (cf List of compiled executable).
-Need to be done only one time by “version”
+Need to be done only one time by "version".

    * the object files "*.o" and main executables of the Meso-NH's package are compiled in one step and created in the directory src/dir_obj-your_configuration/MASTER